Cloud password spraying - what is it and how can I protect against it?

 Credential reuse may also be used as an avenue for investigation.
 The employees may have reused credentials from their personal user accounts that have been breached and publicly disclosed for their work accounts.

 Common passwords are published online and included in penetration testing distributions of Linux.
-The attacker could utilize these as a base, also creating a customized list of potential passwords geared towards the organization, incorporating keywords scraped from public resources using OSINT tools.
+The attacker could utilize these as a base, also creating a customised list of potential passwords geared towards the organization, incorporating keywords scraped from public resources using OSINT tools.

 It is recommended to investigate the possibility of implementing a banned password list, should your directory service include this feature, to reduce the risk of users setting easily guessed passwords that include strings related to the organization, locality or common/leaked passwords.
 Increased password complexity and more importantly password length will increase the entropy or strength of the password thus minimizing the probability that it can be cracked.